freeCodeCamp/guide/src/pages/articles/math/logarithmic-equations-variable-in-the-argument/index.md

 ---
-title: Logarithmic Equations Variable In the Argument
+title: Logarithmic Equations Variable in the Argument
 ---
-## Logarithmic Equations Variable In the Argument
+## Logarithmic Equations Variable in the Argument

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/logarithmic-equations-variable-in-the-argument/index.md).